Arctic Ocean: Europe

 For much of European history, the north polar regions remained largely unexplored and their geography conjectural.
 Pytheas of Massilia recorded an account of a journey northward in 325 BC, to a land he called "Eschate Thule", where the Sun only set for three hours each day and the water was replaced by a congealed substance "on which one can neither walk nor sail".
 He was probably describing loose sea ice known today as "growlers" or "bergy bits"; his "Thule" was probably Norway, though the Faroe Islands or Shetland have also been suggested.

 Emanuel Bowen's 1780s map of the Arctic features a "Northern Ocean".

-Early cartographers were unsure whether to draw the region around the North Pole as land (as in Johannes Ruysch's map of 1507, or Gerardus Mercator's map of 1595) or water (as with Martin Waldseemüller's world map of 1507).
-The fervent desire of European merchants for a northern passage, the Northern Sea Route or the Northwest Passage, to "Cathay" (China) caused water to win out, and by 1723 mapmakers such as Johann Homann featured an extensive "Oceanus Septentrionalis" at the northern edge of their charts.

-The few expeditions to penetrate much beyond the Arctic Circle in that era added only small islands, such as Novaya Zemlya (11th century) and Spitzbergen (1596), though, since these were often surrounded by pack-ice, their northern limits were not so clear.
-The makers of navigational charts, more conservative than some of the more fanciful cartographers, tended to leave the region blank, with only fragments of known coastline sketched in.
+Due to the limited information available at the time, early cartographers were unsure how to represent the regions around the North Pole, with some including regions of land (as in Johannes Ruysch's map of 1507, or Gerardus Mercator's map of 1595) or representing the entire region as water (as with Martin Waldseemüller's world map of 1507).
+The few expeditions to penetrate much beyond the Arctic Circle in that era added only small islands, such as Novaya Zemlya (11th century) and Spitzbergen (1596).
+From the late 16th to the early 20th century, expeditions to the Arctic Ocean became more common (see List of Arctic expeditions), often in search of trade routes from Europe to the Pacific Ocean, and so the geographical knowledge of the region gradually improved.

 The Arctic region showing the Northeast Passage, the Northern Sea Route within it, and the Northwest Passage via Canadian Inland Waters.

 19th century

-This lack of knowledge of what lay north of the shifting barrier of ice gave rise to a number of conjectures.
+The lack of knowledge of what lay north of the shifting barrier of ice gave rise to a number of conjectures.
 In England and other European nations, the myth of an "Open Polar Sea" was persistent.
 John Barrow, longtime Second Secretary of the British Admiralty, promoted exploration of the region from 1818 to 1845 in search of this.

 In the United States in the 1850s and 1860s, the explorers Elisha Kane and Isaac Israel Hayes both claimed to have seen part of this elusive body of water.
 Even quite late in the century, the eminent authority Matthew Fontaine Maury included a description of the Open Polar Sea in his textbook The Physical Geography of the Sea (1883).
-Nevertheless, as all the explorers who travelled closer and closer to the pole reported, the polar ice cap is quite thick and persists year-round.
+Nevertheless, as all the explorers who travelled closer and closer to the pole reported, the polar ice cap is quite thick and persists year-round, and the open polar sea theory was widely considered to be disproven by the early 1900s.

 Fridtjof Nansen was the first to make a nautical crossing of the Arctic Ocean, in the Fram Expedition from 1893 to 1896.